nhjiejan/hadoop_admin/hadoop_admin.md

 * HDFS HIGH-AVAILABILITY:

+hdfs HA uses a pair of NAmeNodes. one active and one standby. clients only contact the active. datanodes heartbeat in to both namenodes. active namenode writes its metadata to a quorum of JournalNodes. standby namenode reads from the JournalNodes to remain in sync with the active Namenode

+active namenode writes edits to the JournalNodes.

+there is no secondary namenode when implementing hdfs high availability

 	the namenode is still a single point of failure even with a fed.
 (SPOF). the namenode is the sole repo of the metadata and the file-to-block mapping. if the nn fails, everything fails.

 	to recover: